Why Is My Upload Speed So Slow? Reasons with Fixes

 10. Clear cache and temporary files

-Issue: These files can accumulate over time and impact upload speed.
+Issue: Cache and Temp files can accumulate over time and impact upload speed.

 Solution: Clearing your browser’s cache and temporary files can help improve internet performance.
 Navigate to your browser’s settings or preferences menu to clear the cache.